A Conversation with Ann Patchett

 Patron & Grand Patron seating includes a pre-event drink ticket!
 Check your pre-event email for details.

-Need an Exchange?
+Need an exchange?

-If you need to exchange your in-person ticket for a digital pass, SAL kindly asks that you please contact the box office before noon on the day of your event.
+Please note: in-person tickets do not include streaming access.
+(Curious to learn why?
+Check out our FAQ.)
+If you need to exchange your in-person ticket for a streaming ticket, SAL kindly asks that you please contact the box office before noon on the day of your event.

 Tickets and subscriptions are non-refundable.